hyperchomp/prgl/README.md

 sudo make install
 ```

-If your Linux distribution defaults to something like `/usr/local/` and you want to instead install to the system directory **at your own risk** you may add the cmake flag `-DCMAKE_INSTALL_PREFIX=/usr`.
+Your Linux distribution will probably default to `/usr/local/` which is not normally a system include directory by default.
+If you want to instead install to the system directory you may add the cmake flag `-DCMAKE_INSTALL_PREFIX=/usr`.
 You probably don't have to use clang, but I do so there it is.

 After running the above if you need to rebuild and haven't cleaned or deleted the build directory you can simply do the following from within the build directory: